Dr. Matthew Paldy, PhD, LP

 A Clinical Perspective on Academic Struggle

-Clinically, academic anxiety is not just a productivity issue.
-It reflects how a person relates to pressure, evaluation, and self-worth.
-For many students, performance becomes closely tied to identity, so academic difficulty feels personal rather than situational.
+Clinically, academic anxiety reflects how a person relates to pressure, performance, and self-worth.
+When identity becomes tied to achievement, academic difficulty feels personal rather than situational.

-Therapy focuses on helping students step out of the pressure loop: reducing constant self-monitoring, loosening perfectionism, and rebuilding the ability to focus without harsh internal judgment.
+Therapy focuses on interrupting this pressure loop: reducing self-monitoring, loosening perfectionism, and restoring the ability to engage with work without harsh internal judgment.

 When Academic Anxiety Becomes Overwhelming